pomdtr/smallweb.run/docs/src/guides/routing.md

 - Root domain behavior:
   - Requests to `example.com` automatically redirect to `www.example.com` if the `www` directory exists
   - If the `www` directory does not exist, a 404 error is returned

+## Naming constraints

+Subdomains must be alphanumeric, and can contain hyphens.
+You should also avoid using uppercase letters in your subdomains, as they are usually converted to lowercase by DNS servers.

+Any folder in the smallweb directory that does not match this pattern is ignored.

+You can use it to your advantage to create hidden directories that are not accessible from the web (ex: `.github`, or `_notes`).